Pre Tune Information

 suck in water.
 All inlet piping should be of the same diameter as the MAF sensor and throttle body.
 High flow Slot style MAF sensors are recommended for all

 applications.
-If using the stock MAF sensor with a 'calibrated' MAF housing.
-When purchasing a MAF sensor for the older Ford vehicles 1983 - 2004,
+If using the stock MAF sensor with a 'calibrated' MAF housing, I only recommend purchasing a MAF housing "calibrated" for 60lb injectors,

-A screen can be made by using screen door mesh available from your local Lowes or Home Depot.
+A screen can be made by using screen door mesh available from your local Lowes, Home Depot, or home improvement store.
 If possible, it is

 recommended to have a screen BEFORE and AFTER the sensor element (when applicable).